Passion fruit, otherwise known as Passiflora edulis, has recently become a trend among those who are health-conscious.

 Passion fruit has two main varieties: yellow and purple.
 The most straightforward way to distinguish them is by their skin color - the former has a bright yellow exterior, while the latter appears dark purple.

-Additionally, it's typical for the yellow passion fruits to be slightly bigger than its vibrant counterpart.
+Additionally, it's typical for the yellow passion fruits to be slightly bigger than its vibrant counterparts.

 If you're looking for a juicy, flavorful tropical fruit that grows in many regions of the world, passion fruit should be at the top of your list.
 This popular variety comes with multiple varieties ranging from different sizes and shapes to unique colors.